-2) In an era where the media seduces consumers to want all the latest domestic gadgets and fads - constantly promoted in shelter maagzines, on-line blogs, and the 24 hour loop of HGTV - it's easy to spend too much on a kitchen relative to your property's potential resale value.
-Of course, it's ok if you're indulging yourself, but if your objective is to provide yourself both a better quality of life while ensuring a return on your investment, it's critical you exercise financial prudence while making intelligent upgrades.
-The kitchen in the photo above, located in my Movie House Loft , did not represent the wise investment.
+2) Given the objective of the media is to seduce consumers to want all the latest household contents and fads - constantly promoted in shelter magazines, on-line blogs, and the 24 hour loop of HGTV - it's easy to spend too much on a kitchen relative to your property's potential resale value.
+Of course, there's nothing wrong if you're indulging your self or someone you love, but if your objective is to provide yourself both a better quality of domesticity while ensuring a return on your investment, it's critical you exercise financial prudence while making intelligent upgrades.
+The kitchen in the photo above, located in my Movie House Loft, did not represent the wise investment.
 It was both the most expensive kitchen I had ever created, and it was installed in one of the smallest properties I have ever owned.
-This culinary confection - part of a comprehensive renovation of a 1000 square foot 3-level loft in a vintage conversion in Toronto's Little Italy where every surface of the 18 year old builder grade finishes and fittings were ripped out and replaced with custom everything - was undertaken more out of a personal dream to design a bespoke jewel box of domestic bliss than with the objective to profit.
+This culinary confection - part of a comprehensive renovation of a 1000 square foot 3-level loft in a vintage conversion in Toronto's Little Italy - where I replaced every surface of the existing 18 year old builder grade finishes and fittings with custom new everything was undertaken more out of a personal dream to design a bespoke jewel box of domestic bliss than with the objective to profit.
 This commitment to luxury was present throughout the loft, but was particularly apparent in the tailored kitchen,which featured integrated appliances, an exacting attention to detail, including smooth satin-finished quarter-sawn white oak cabinets stained to look like weathered barn board layered in shades of brown, blue and silver.
 Sleek yet understated, its clean lines hid storage galore.
-For example, in the photo above the floor to ceiling cabinet to the right (one of a pair) had hanging space for 20 coats, 6 shoe drawers, plus a pantry and a media centre containing a larger colour printer.
-Behind the paneled cabinets above the wine fridge is a custom mirrored built-in bar, additional storage above for serving plattrers and massive bowls, while the drawers to the right of the wine fridge stored entertainment wares, with the top one pulling out as a serving tray for cocktails.
+For example, in the photo above the floor to ceiling cabinets to the right (one of a pair is shown) had hanging space for 20 coats, 6 shoe drawers, plus a pantry and a media centre containing a larger colour printer.
+Behind the paneled cabinets above the wine fridge is a custom mirrored built-in bar, additional storage above for serving platters and massive bowls, while the drawers to the right of the wine fridge stored entertainment wares, with the top one pulling out as a serving tray for cocktails.
 By keeping the surfaces free of pull handles, uniformed, and duo-toned, this 11x11 foot space looked sensational and refined (especially with the unexpected thick multi crayon coloured carpet!).
 The price tag for this kitchen was CDN$60,000 and - truth be told - when in my carelessness I chipped the custom corner cabinet with a frying pan the first week the renovation was complete, from that day forward I would only use the two (of five) burners farthest from the millwork to mitigate the risk I would bash it again.
 For the rest of my ownership I lived in fear I would scratch or damage the place, because nothing could be easily replicated or repaired.
 It was with the transformation of this loft that I discovered one can be held hostage to maintaining the high standard which accompanies exacting design executed flawlessly.
 In my quest to being 'on trend' and fashionable, I swayed from my previous commitment to ensure utility, practicality and efficiency.
 For example, after falling prey to the visual allure of perfect ebony-stained wood floors - and the subtle 'haus couture' status marker which accompanied it for about 48 months before the pendulum swung to bleached oak - for the following four years after completion until the day I moved out, my life required a daily ten minute commitment to running a Swiffer across the entire entertainment level.
 Why?
 Because dark floors show every speck of dust.
 In my folly to live mise en scene I put aesthetics and materiality over function and utility.
 The result meant less time living and more time maintaining, which is the ultimate design fail.
-So while this transformation allowed me to indulge in a no-expense spared exercise in personal design expression, while manifesting my dream of living a 'boutique hotel' lifestyle - see the video here - the real gift of this endeavour was learning I am happiest in the spaces I've designed which require minimal maintenance while weathering unapologetically.
+So while this transformation allowed me to indulge in a no-expense spared exercise in personal design expression while manifesting my dream of living a 'boutique hotel' lifestyle - see the video here - the real gift of this endeavour was learning I am happiest in the spaces I've designed which require minimal maintenance and will weather unapologetically.

-Generally speaking, the best way to ensure longevity of a kitchen is to choose a classic contemporary aesthetic and materials that look good weathered, or hardly weather.
+Generally speaking, the best way to ensure longevity of a kitchen is to use hard-wearing materials that complement a classic contemporary aesthetic.
 Try bridge traditional and modern kitchen components so that it has broader cross appeal to lover of many styles.
 For example, flat panel and shaker doors in a neutral colour tend to stand the test of time - keeping in mind they can also be painted or switched out for new doors at a later date too if necessary for a reasonable cost.
 If your dwelling is older with original details, consider adding vintage cues in your kitchen which will help relate it with your dwelling's overall style and extend its life span.
 Incidentally, when it comes to choosing lower cabinets, I opt for units which have 3 drawers rather than cupboard doors with shelves inside, as I find one has to bend less to open and it's easier to retrieve items at the back.
 You can see this in the photo above and below.

 3) If your objective is to be economical, buy stock lower cabinets from big box stores and dress them with nice handles, like in my Swell Dwell kitchen above.
-I also incorporate open shelving in lieu of upper cabinets to reduce costs, and I'm a fan of upcycling furniture into cabinetry like I did with the mid-century shelving in my kitchen above.
-To keep it interesting, I often go duo-tone - where the lower cabinets are a different colour than the uppers - which is an affordable way to create more visual interest, as you can see below.
+I prefer the look and easyness of open shelving and I frequently upcycle furniture into a kitchen (like I did with the mid-century shelving in my kitchen above) but it's also a way to keep costs down.
+And I've embraced the trend in painting lower cabinets a different colour than the uppers duo-tone - which I don't consider 'too trendy' - but a simple way to keep a kitchen visually-interesting without signficant cost, as you can see below.
 Here's a lesson in being clever while using Ikea cabinets --> I See Ya, Ikea

 4) I'll admit, I like a waterfall counter - which is when the countertops wrap the lower cabinets on both the top and the sides - especially in an open concept living space as it gives the ktichen a more custom 'built-in' look.
 I've used butcherblock (in the photos below), marble and quartz caesarstone for waterfall counters.
 When I select caesarstone I typically choose one with a fleck or a vein, rather than a more uniform top, as they hide crumbs and stains better.
 If my kitchen is self-contained - like in my kitchen in the Captain's Quarters in The Black House in PEI, I will forgo the waterfall and keep it more traditional, often using subway tile or penny tile for a vintage nod.
 If my kitchen is it's own self-contained room I like to incorporate pantries, cafe tables and really infuse a 'kitchen spirit' like hanging dishes on the wall and installing a chalk board.